The MaD-IMM Seed Fund invited applications for collaborative research projects in the areas of manufacturing and design during the latter half of 2017

 - Result in both research outcomes and a solid foundation for applications for funding from external sources

-Specific criteria are:
+Specific criteria included:

 - Potential value: Does the proposed project open up a significant opportunity or solve an important problem for NZ?